truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 For more details on feature flags, see [OpenZFS Feature Flags](https://openzfs.github.io/openzfs-docs/Basic%20Concepts/Feature%20Flags.html) and [OpenZFS zpool-feature.7](https://openzfs.github.io/openzfs-docs/man/7/zpool-features.7.html).

+## 24.04.2 Changelog

+**July 9, 2024**

+iXsystems is pleased to release TrueNAS SCALE 24.04.2!
+This is a maintenance release and includes refinement and fixes for issues discovered after the 24.04.1 and 24.04.1.1 releases.

+Notable changes:

+*
+* Fixed bug that prevented editing Purpose for existing SMB shares ([NAS-128987](https://ixsystems.atlassian.net/browse/NAS-128987)).
+* Allow configuration of a wider range of MTU values ([NAS-129608](https://ixsystems.atlassian.net/browse/NAS-129608)).
+* Prevent Netdata log spam due to UPS-related checks ([NAS-129384](https://ixsystems.atlassian.net/browse/NAS-129384)).
+* Fixed ipmitool bug with updated IANA Enterprise numbers ([NAS-128598](https://ixsystems.atlassian.net/browse/NAS-128598)).
+* Prevent 90 second shutdown timeout for VMs that are not started ([NAS-129481](https://ixsystems.atlassian.net/browse/NAS-129481)).
+*

+<a href="https://ixsystems.atlassian.net/issues/?filter=10572" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 24.04.2 release.
+{{< include file="/static/includes/JiraFilterInstructions.md" >}}

+### 24.04.2 Known Issues

+<a href="https://ixsystems.atlassian.net/issues/?filter=10573" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.04.2 that are being resolved in a future TrueNAS SCALE release.

 ## 24.04.1.1 Changelog

+{{< expand "Click to expand" "v" >}}

 **May 29, 2024**
 iXsystems is pleased to release TrueNAS SCALE 24.04.1.1!